Minee-Liane-Choi/MineeChoiLab/protocols/index.md

 # {% include icon.html icon="fa-brands fa-wikipedia-w" %}Protocols

-We will post and regularly update the essential protocols and techniques we use on this page.
+We post and regularly update the essential protocols and techniques we use on this page.

 {% include search-box.html %}